fangfufu/Linux-Fake-Background-Webcam/README.md

 [blog post](https://elder.dev/posts/open-source-virtual-background/), describing
 a background replacement solution using Python, OpenCV, Tensorflow and Node.js.
 The scripts in Elder's blogpost do not work out of box.
-In this repository, I tidy up his scripts, and provide a turn-key solution for creating a virtual webcam with background replacement.
+In this repository, I tidied up his scripts, and provide a turn-key solution for creating a virtual webcam with background replacement and additionally foreground object placement, e.g. a podium.

 Rather than using GPU for acceleration as described by the original blog post, this version if CPU-only to avoid all the unnecessary complexities.
 By downscaling the image sent to bodypix neural network, and upscaling the received mask, this whole setup runs sufficiently fast under Intel i7-4900MQ.

-In addition to background replacement.
-This particular variant also supports placing objects in the foreground, e.g. a podium.

 ## Prerequisite
 You need to install v4l2loopback.
 If you are on Debian Buster, you can do the